 White: for the best young rider, this is awarded on the same basis as the yellow jersey, except the rider must be born after 1 January 1991, ie aged 25 or under.
 It is sponsored by Krys, a chain of opticians.

 Obviously a rider can’t wear two jerseys at once, they’d get too hot.
 So if a rider leads several classifications, they take the most prestigious jersey for themselves and the number two ranked rider in the other competition gets to wear the other jersey.
 For example if a rider has both the yellow jersey and the mountains jersey they’ll wear yellow whilst whoever is second in the mountains jersey will sport the polka dot jersey.
 If a rider has all the jerseys the priority for the others is green, mountains then white.

 There’s also a daily “most combative” prize awarded every day to the rider who has attacked the most or tried the hardest.
-It is a subjective prize and awarded by a jury.
+It is a subjective prize and awarded by a jury and new for 2016 is that one vote on the jury will be via social media.
 The rider gets to stand on the podium after the stage and wear a red race number the next day.
 It is sponsored by Antargaz, a bottled gas company.